learn-co-curriculum/dsc-object-oriented-shopping-cart-lab/README.md

     []

-## Add and `add_item()` method.
+## Add an `add_item()` method

-Define an instance method called `add_item()` that will add an item to our cart.
+Define an instance method called `.add_item()` that will add an item to our cart.
 It should take in the name of an item, its price, and an optional quantity.
 The method should increase the shopping cart's total by the appropriate amount and return the new total for the shopping cart.

 > **Hint:** think about how you would like to keep this information in your list of items.
 Can we imagine wanting to ever check the price of an individual item after we've added it to our cart?
 What data type do we know of that can associate the item name with its price?